-Mineral Resources decreased by 400 kt from 13 202 kt to 12 801 kt, despite gain through exploration of 457 kt.
-Apart from a conversion to Mineral Reserves of 1 423 kt, the main decrease was due to 496 kt of Inferred material being written-off from L-zone due to inaccessibility.
-Due to higher NSR factors compared to the previous year, more material of lower grade fulfills the RPEEE criteria in Rävliden, J-zone and R-zone, increasing the resources by 1 084 kt.
+Mineral Resources decreased by 138 kt from 12799 kt to 12661 kt, due to conversion of 1017 kt to Mineral Reserves.
+Due to higher NSR factors compared to the previous year, more material of lower grade fulfills the RPEEE criteria in Rävliden, L-zone, increasing the resources by 590 kt.
+Technical factors increased the Resource by 293 kt.